NicholasBlackburn1/WaterFall-Spigot/README.md

 # WaterFall
-### A Spigot Plugin For HackerCrafts Modded Servers
+### A Spigot Plugin For HackerCraft Modded Servers